Sai-Krishna-Rali/Lending-Club-Case-Study/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Acknowledgements
-We have completed a project as part of an AI/ML Executive Program with IIT Bangalore
+We have worked on this project as part of an AI/ML Executive Program with IIT Bangalore

 ## Contact